ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/01-definitions.md

 - Modifying an edge (scheduled tram connections): Maybe several times per day if it includes delays and such.
 - Finding the quickest route between two stations: Thousands of times per minute during rush hour.

-Clearly, the third bullet point is where we should put effort into optimising performance.
+Clearly, the third item is where we should put effort into optimising performance.
 For this reason we will hold off on defining the technical aspects of creating graphs, and look at a simple definition that includes only what we expect of any graph:

 - Vertices are some kind of objects that uniquely identify vertices.
 - Edges are pairs which we write as $a\rightarrow b$ or as pairs $(a,b)$, where $a$ and $b$ are vertices.
-  For weighted graphs, they include a weight: $a\xrightarrow{w}b$, or as a pair $(w,a,b)$, where $w$ is the weight.
+  For weighted graphs, they include a weight: $a\xrightarrow{w}b$, or as a tuple $(w,a,b)$, where $w$ is the weight.
 - There is a function $\texttt{outgoingEdges}(x)$ that takes a vertex and returns all its outgoing edges (letting us find all its adjacent vertices).

 This definition is sufficient to define most of our graph algorithms.